soulgraph/soulscript-spec/README.md

 </div>

-# What this repo is, and isn't
+## What this repo is, and isn't

-This repo contains the WIP [spec](https://github.com/soulgraph/soulscript-spec/blob/main/spec/SPEC.md) for soulscript.
-This is not a client library for soulgraph (those are forthcoming in separate repos), but an effort to rally the wider developer community in pursuit of a standardized, framework-agnostic approach to defining agent personalities.
+This repo contains the WIP spec for soulscript.
+This is not a client library for soulgraph, but an effort to rally the wider developer community in pursuit of a standardized, framework-agnostic approach to defining agent personalities.

 > [!NOTE]
-> You can try our (early, but working) implementation of soulscript on the playground at https://soulgra.ph
+> You can run any examples from this repo on the playground at https://soulgra.ph

 ## Navigating the repo

-- `spec/SPEC.md` - core spec
+- `spec/SPEC.md` - core soulscript spec
 - `examples/` - original & community-sourced examples
 - `implementations/` - basic example implementations (basic example in spec, standalone coming soon)

-A good place to start would be the examples.
-You can run these with real-time v2v on the soulgraph playground today.
+A good place to start would be the examples below.

 | Agent | Files |
 |-----------|-------|